opendexnetwork/opendexnetwork.github.io/source/index.html.md

 ## UnlockNodeRequest
 Parameter | Type | Description
 --------- | ---- | -----------
-password | string | The password in utf-8 with which to unlock an existing xud node key as well as underlying client wallets such as lnd.
+password | string | The password in utf-8 with which to unlock an existing opendex node key as well as underlying client wallets such as lnd.
 ## UnlockNodeResponse
 Parameter | Type | Description
 --------- | ---- | -----------